hdShang/arxiv-daily/docs/cs-RO/2025-10-02/papers/251001848v1-greenhousesplat-a-dataset-of-photorealistic-greenhouse-simulations-f.md

 ---
 layout: default
-title: GreenhouseSplat: A Dataset of Photorealistic Greenhouse Simulations for Mobile Robotics
+title: "GreenhouseSplat: A Dataset of Photorealistic Greenhouse Simulations for Mobile Robotics"
 ---

 # GreenhouseSplat: A Dataset of Photorealistic Greenhouse Simulations for Mobile Robotics